-- 2.90 Travel plans should also be used for existing trip generators, as well as for new developments.
+- 2.93 Travel plans should also be used for existing trip generators, as well as for new developments.
 They can contribute by giving people a better understanding of their travel options and encourage a move towards sustainable modes.
 For Keynsham, school travel plans should be fully implemented and regularly reviewed.
 Also workplace travel plans for major employers should be progressed.
-This can be in conjunction with improvements being made for walking and cycling which can act as a catalyst for a change in behaviour of travel patterns. - 2.91 Commitments in such 'voluntary' travel plans by employers cannot be enforced by the Council except when subject to planning conditions; progressing measures, monitoring, etc. is reliant on the employer (who will hopefully recognise the benefits) but the Council can help by providing advice.

-- As B&NES Council is one of the main employers in Keynsham it will take the lead in implementing an effective Travel Plan, particularly when new working practices are being put in place for the new Civic Centre.
+This can be in conjunction with improvements being made for walking and cycling which can act as a catalyst for a change in behaviour of travel patterns. - 2.94 Commitments in such 'voluntary' travel plans by employers cannot be enforced by the Council except when subject to planning conditions; progressing measures, monitoring, etc. is reliant on the employer (who will hopefully recognise the benefits) but the Council can help by providing advice. - 2.95 The Bath and North East Somerset Travel Forum is administered and chaired by the Council, with venue hosting and input from participating member organisations, in order to assist and encourage employers and developers who are preparing and implementing travel plans. - 2.96 As B&NES Council is one of the main employers in Keynsham it will take the lead in implementing an effective Travel Plan, particularly as new working practices are in place for the new Civic Centre as part of the development of more flexible workplaces. ...
 It is estimated that B&NES Council staff undertake a total of 348 journeys per day between Bath and Keynsham by car.
-The Council are aiming to reduce unnecessary work trips through telephone and video-conferencing, whilst a 'hot desk' policy may also help to promote working at home by staff for part of the week.
-Real-time information of and train departures should also be provided in the Civic Centre for staff and visitors. - 2.93 The effect of travel plans can be demonstrated by lasting changes in travel behaviour, supporting sustainable travel choices and reducing peak time car travel.
-Evidence is available from other parts of the country that indicates how travel plan initiatives can be successful in reducing car dependency.
-For example, the University of Bath's travel plans show a reduction of 7.5% in staff sole occupant car trips in two years. - 2.94 Key Action: Ensure that travel plans are promoted for all major trip generators in the town to support a move from car to other means of travel.
+The Council is reducing unnecessary work trips through telephone and video-conferencing, whilst a flexible and 'hot desk' policy is enabling more staff to work at home for part of the week and thus reduces the need to travel to and from work.
+Real-time information of bus and train departures is already available on the dedicated intranet staff travel pages and will also be provided in the Civic Centre for staff and visitors.